CathalMullan/email_pipeline_infrastructure/README.md

 Stateful storage of events from web crawlers.

 ## Crawlers & Generators
-Scrape the MARC mail archive for emails, publishing then into the a Kafka queue.
+Scrape the MARC mail archive for emails, publishing then into a Kafka queue.

 ## Spark Streaming
 Read from Kafka email queue, process files into a Parquet structure stored in a GCP bucket.